 Special Notes

+For a more intense lemon flavor, add a teaspoon of lemon extract to the cake batter.
 You can store leftover cake pops in an airtight container at room temperature for a few days or in the refrigerator for longer.

 To make these cake pops ahead of time, freeze the uncoated cake pops and dip them when ready to serve.